 There are a couple of things to be aware of at Hyland:

 Please be aware that we will not necessarily send reminder emails to you for upcoming sessions, so it is always wise to check the club webpage for any announcements.
-In addition, there is a facebook page and twitter account managed by our Minnesota Youth Ski League partners that will enable you to stay abreast of club announcements and information.
+In addition, we have facebook, twitter, and instagram accounts managed by our Minnesota Youth Ski League partners that will enable you to stay abreast of club announcements and information.

 Thanks, and we are looking forward to a fun, snow-filled season.
 If you have any questions, it is best to email them now rather than waiting to ask in person when we’re trying to get the skiers in their groups and out on their skis.

-The 2018 EVAA Cross Country Ski program will be run in collaboration with the Minnesota Youth Ski League, a statewide organization with the mission of developing and promoting the participation and enjoyment of cross country skiing for youth and their families.
+Registration for the 2020 EVAA Cross Country Ski program is expected to open in early November.
+Our program will be run in collaboration with the Minnesota Youth Ski League, a statewide organization with the mission of developing and promoting the participation and enjoyment of cross country skiing for youth and their families.

 The program is open to ages 4-15 and is designed for skill levels ranging from beginner to experienced.
-The organization is a volunteer led organization, with parents and guardians encouraged to participate and learn with the children (No registration is necessary for parents/guardians, and equipment for parents/guardians can be rented at Lebanon Hills each week) For the younger children, parents are required to be “on the snow” with their children (although not necessarily on skis).
+The organization is a volunteer led organization, with parents and guardians encouraged to participate and learn with the children (No registration is necessary for parents/guardians, and equipment for parents/guardians can be rented at the ski venue each week) For the younger children, parents should plan to be “on the snow” with their children (although not necessarily on skis).

 Cross-country skiing provides numerous benefits, including: